skoolkid/skoolkit/sphinx/source/extending.rst

   ; This ASM file was generated on #CALL:timestamp()

+Note that if the return value of a ``#CALL`` method contains skool macros, then they will be expanded.

 Skool macros
 ------------
 Another way to add a custom method is to implement it as a skool macro.
 The